+First Principles is for anyone new to Story Grid who needs a primer on how we approach our craft.
+Writers and editors must understand these principles because they explain the universal structures that support and strengthen every story, no matter the genre or form.
 It’s not easy to hold all the Story Grid principles, tools, and methods in your head as you work.
 Even editors who’ve been immersed in this world for years scramble to look up definitions and examples every day.
 We hope this book makes all your storytelling a little easier.
 Leave it on the corner of your desk with Strunk & White and Merriam-Webster, and open it up whenever you need a little help.

 Get the details on all five first principles and how they can help you level up your writing.

 Shawn Coyne is a 30+ Year Veteran of the Publishing Industry.